-Bosnia: Coal mines operational loss despite state subsidies1.
-July 2015. / SEE Energy News
+Bosnia: Coal mines operational loss despite state subsidies, SEE Energy News

 The losses of the seven coal mines in the Federation BiH that are in consortium with the “Electric Power Industry of BiH” reached 42MEUR in 2014.